MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/paginated-report-cascading-parameter.md

 We recommend you design your reports with cascading parameters, whenever possible.
 It's because they:

 - Provide intuitive and helpful experiences for your report users
-- Deliver efficiencies, by retrieving smaller sets of available values
+- Are efficient, because they retrieve smaller sets of available values

 Be sure to optimize your data sources by:

 - Using stored procedures, whenever possible
 - Adding appropriate indexes for efficient data retrieval
-- Materializing column values and even rows, to avoid expensive query-time evaluations
+- Materializing column values—and even rows—to avoid expensive query-time evaluations

 ## Next steps